 After graduating in 1973, Park initially struggled to make a living and taught at local schools.
 He decided to take his teacher’s advice and traveled to France in 1982, where Park studied painting in Paris.
 On Sundays, he visited the Louvre and spent the entire day studying the works of the masters.

 Park began to sell his artwork on the streets and met several art dealers who invited him to exhibit his art in many Mediterranean countries, including Spain, Morocco, and Greece.
 In between exhibitions, he traveled to France and Spain to draw inspiration from each country’s picturesque scenery.
 During an exhibition in Athens, Park met a young Korean woman named Jennifer, who would become his wife in 1987.
 Together, they had a son, Se-June.
 Jennifer’s influence on Park’s style became evident, inspiring an emphasis on beauty.

 Park briefly returned to Korea in 1984 to participate in an art competition held by the Olympics.
 The judges recognized Park’s talents and awarded him first place.
 Following the competition, Park returned to Europe, where he lived with his wife and son in France, Greece, and Cyprus.
 When they moved to Provence, France, Park began working with other young artists and developed a style called New Impressionism.

 “America is a country of opportunity,” Park says.
-“In Europe an artist’s background is more important than his work.
-But in America, an artist recognized for the quality of the work he produces.”
+“In Europe, an artist’s background is more important than his work.
+But in America, an artist is recognized for the quality of the work he produces.”

 Park and his family reside in Southern California, where Park continues to draw inspiration from the coastline, his family, and his garden.